-- Most drugs typically administered to livestock, such as antibiotics and growth hormones, are banned - No toxic, synthetic pesticides - No synthetic and petroleum-based fertilizers - No genetically modified organisms (GMOs) in the crops themselves or in ingredients or processing agents
+- Most drugs typically administered to livestock, such as antibiotics and growth hormones, are banned - No toxic, synthetic pesticides - No synthetic and petroleum-based fertilizers - No sewage sludge as fertilizer, widely contaminated with polyfluoroalkyl substances (PFAS) - No genetically modified organisms (GMOs) in the crops themselves or in ingredients or processing agents including some now in produce

 Consumers do not want to feed their families carcinogenic, neurotoxic, or otherwise harmful chemicals.
-The results of "controlled feeding experiments," where the subjects (children and adults) first ate conventional foods for a limited time, then ate only organic foods, clearly illustrate "...that consumption of organic food resulted in lower urinary concentrations of pesticide metabolites than consumption of conventional alternatives."
-9
+The results of "controlled feeding experiments," where the subjects (children and adults) first ate conventional foods for a limited time, then ate only organic foods, clearly illustrate "...that consumption of organic food resulted in lower urinary concentrations of pesticide metabolites than consumption of conventional alternatives."8

-Researchers observed that the introduction of an organic diet significantly reduced urinary levels of thirteen pesticide metabolites and parent compounds indicating exposure to organophosphates, neonicotinoid, and pyrethroid insecticides, and the herbicide 2,4-D.10.
+Organic diet intervention significantly reduces urinary pesticide levels in US children and adults.
+Researchers have observed that the introduction of an organic diet significantly reduced urinary levels of thirteen pesticide metabolites and parent compounds indicating exposure to organophosphates, neonicotinoid and pyrethroid insecticides, and the herbicide 2,4-D.9